paterik/udacity-ios-aqoo/README.md

 After starting the app and the launch screen disapears a login view will allow to identify yourself using your spotify credentials. *Please take note, that you’ll require a premium spotify account to use AQOO.*

-Splash screen | Login screen :-------------------------:|:-------------------------:
+Splash Screen | Login Screen :-------------------------:|:-------------------------:
 ![splash screen](github/media/small/aq_launch_01.png)  |  ![login view](github/media/small/aq_login_01.png)